7 incredible places to dive in Australia + the best times to visit

 Witness underwater granite boulders and tunnels

-Explore healthy kelp forests that provide habitat for abundant marine life
+Explore healthy kelp forests that provide habitat for cold water marine life

 Dive the 38-metre wall known as the “Magic Garden”